 - You suffered a significant injury or loss because of the mistake.

 Let us ease your mind.
-When we say “you have the burden”, we don’t mean you have to understand all the medical jargon (and how it applies to the law) backwards and forwards.
+When we say “you have the burden”, we don’t mean you have to understand all the medical jargon (and how it applies to the law) backward and forwards.
 That’s a job for your legal team!

 Your lawyers won’t have a stack of medical degrees either.
 But they have access to medical experts who do.
 And those experts can provide testimony to support your case.
 This is essential to building your case and getting justice (and compensation) for what happened to you.
 They can also answer if you can sue for surgery complications.

-Surgery Complications Due To Malpractice
+Surgical Complications Due To Medical Malpractice

 - No informed consent.
 Before you undertake the risks of surgery, you have to sign a document that says you’re aware of them.
-Your doctor has the obligation to explain what could go wrong and offer alternative treatments, if there are any.
+Your doctor has the obligation to explain what could go wrong and offer alternative treatments if there are any.
 When you say “yes”, it’s called informed consent.

 - Anesthesia mistakes.
 Anesthesia is helpful when it’s just the right amount.
-But too much can create unwanted side effects, or even injure the brain.
+But too much anesthesia can create unwanted side effects, or even injure the brain.
 Too little can leave a patient with pain, or suffering through horrific memories of surgery.